STAR (siblings reunited) project evaluation

 In October 2021, STAR and AFKA were successful in securing funding from the Promise to conduct an evidence-based process evaluation of STAR.
 The aim of the evaluation is to identify best practice in relation to sustaining relationships between brothers and sisters, provide evidence and information to help other agencies consider how they can establish services using a similar approach, and to consider how STAR’s services can be further developed.
 The evaluation will commence in February 2022 and last for two years.
 It will involve reviewing STAR’s processes and service model, as well as speaking to a range of stakeholders including children and young people, caregivers, social workers, staff and volunteers.

-For further information on the evaluation of Siblings Reunited (STAR), please contact Mark Hardy.
+For further information on the evaluation of Siblings Reunited (STAR), please see the information leaflets for adults and children and young people and this explanatory video.
+You can also contact Mark Hardy.